grafana/grafana/docs/sources/features/datasources/zipkin.md

 # Using Zipkin in Grafana

-Grafana ships with built-in support for Zipkin, open source distributed tracing system.
+Grafana ships with built-in support for Zipkin, an open source, distributed tracing system.
 Just add it as a data source and you are ready to query your traces in [Explore]({{< relref "../explore" >}}).

 ## Adding the data source